Read-Write set semantics¶

 read set contains a list of

-unique keys and their committed versions that the transaction reads
+unique keys and their committed version numbers (but not values) that

-(though there can be overlap with the keys present in the read set) and
+of unique keys (though there can be overlap with the keys present in the read set)

 the place of new value) for the key if the update performed by the

 transaction is to delete the key.

 Further, if the transaction writes a value multiple times for a key, only the last written value is retained.
 Also, if a transaction reads a value for a key, the value in the committed state is returned even if the transaction has updated the value for the key before issuing the read.
 In another words, Read-your-writes semantics are not supported.

 As noted earlier, the versions of the keys are recorded only in the read set; the write set just contains the list of unique keys and their latest values set by the transaction.

 There could be various schemes for implementing versions.
 The minimal requirement for a versioning scheme is to produce non-repeating identifiers for a given key.
 For instance, using monotonically increasing numbers for versions can be one such scheme.
 In the current implementation, we use a blockchain height based versioning scheme in which the height of the committing transaction is used as the latest version for all the keys modified by the transaction.
 In this scheme, the height of a transaction is represented by a tuple (txNumber is the height of the transaction within the block).
 This scheme has many advantages over the incremental number scheme - primarily, it enables other components such as statedb, transaction simulation and validation to make efficient design choices.

 Following is an illustration of an example read-write set prepared by simulation of a hypothetical transaction.
 For the sake of simplicity, in the illustrations, we use the incremental numbers for representing the versions.